 Military warfare is merely the continuation of politics by forcible means.
 A proclamation dropped over the enemy lines, expressing the aspirations of the landless peasants, is also an instrument of warfare.
 A successfully incited revolt behind enemy lines may be infinitely more efficacious than a frontal attack.
 Maintenance of the morale of the troops is as important as equipping them.
 To guard against treacherous officers is as important as training efficient officers.
 In sum, the creation of a workers’ and peasants’ government for which the masses will work and die like heroes is the best political adjunct of military struggle against the fascist enemy in civil war.

 By these methods, the workers and peasants of Russia defeated imperialist intervention and White Guard armies on twenty-two fronts, despite the most rigid economic blockade ever imposed on any nation.
-In the organization and direction of the Red Armies under these adverse conditions, Trotsky seemed to perform miracles, but these were miracles compounded of revolutionary politics, of the capacities for sacrifice, labour and heroism of a class defending its newly-won freedom.
+In the organisation and direction of the Red Armies under these adverse conditions, Trotsky seemed to perform miracles, but these were miracles compounded of revolutionary politics, of the capacities for sacrifice, labour and heroism of a class defending its newly-won freedom.